URunDEAD/k3s-rbp-cluster-initialization-playbook/README.md

 ===

 Just a tiny ansible playbook that boot starts my raspberry pi cluster.
+OS: openSUSE jeOS for raspberry pi

+It does the following:

 - creates 2 backups of the system using timeshift before and after updating/upgrading.